 The Chrome User Experience Report (CrUX), has collected data on user experience from millions of websites.
 CrUX has a dedicated Core Web Vitals landing page breaking down each metric into mobile and desktop.
 You can create your report within Google Data Studio.

 Google Search Console (GSC) is a fantastic tool for measuring URL performance across an entire website.
 Here you can see the top performing pages based on clicks and impressions, check for mobile usability and inspect specific URLs.
-What’s more is that GSC has a tab dedicated to the Core Web Vitals.
+What’s more, is that GSC has a tab dedicated to the Core Web Vitals.
 It colour codes URLs based on how they’re performing, and raises issues for URLs that need improvement or are considered poor.

-Available in the Chrome Web Store, you can install a Web Vitals extension that provides you with the metrics in real time.
+Available in the Chrome Web Store, you can install a Web Vitals extension that provides you with the metrics in real-time.

 Improving Google Core Web Vitals

-Improving largest contentful paint
+Improving the largest contentful paint

 One common cause of a poor LCP time is by having a slow server response time.
 Therefore, it is important to optimise your server.